snow-developments/nova-lldb/lldb.novaextension/README.md

 **LLDB** provides integration with the [LLVM debugger](https://lldb.llvm.org), including tasks to run and debug programs, attaching the debugger to an existing process, and stepping through code.

+Also includes specific support for debugging programs in the [Playdate Simulator](https://help.play.date/manual/simulator).

 <!--
 🎈 It can also be helpful to include a screenshot or GIF showing your extension in action:
 -->